intermine/im-docs/docs/database/database-building/build-script.rst

 -V
   set the release number to pass to ant (as -Drelease=release_number) [1]_.

--t
-  instead of dumping and reloading, make backup copies of the database in the server using the "CREATE DATABASE foo WITH TEMPLATE bar" command

 -D
   set the destination database for the completed build; the database will be copied to this name in the same postgres server that the build used